AETIOLOGY:

 CLINICAL SIGNS:

-- Classical or nodular form: oedemas (eyelids, head – “big head disease” – perianal region, etc.), and nodules or myxoma in distal parts of the body (ears, muzzle, eyelids, etc.) and anogenital region.
+• Classical or nodular form: this usually occurs when the MYXV has been transmitted by biting insects.
+Oedema (eyelids, head – “big head disease” – perianal region, etc.), and nodules or myxomas in distal parts of the body (ears, muzzle, eyelids, etc.) and anogenital region are the most common clinical signs.
+Secondary bacterial infections in the respiratory tract are common in this form.

 LESIONS:

-- Classical or nodular form: blepharoconjunctivitis and myxomas.
+• Classical or nodular form: myxomas and blepharoconjunctivitis.

-- Atypical or respiratory form: rhinitis, blepharitis, conjunctivitis, bleeding in the lungs and pneumonia, complicated by secondary bacterial agents (Pasteurella multocida, Bordetella bronchiseptica).
+• Amyxomatous or respiratory form: rhinitis, blepharoconjunctivitis, bleeding in the lungs and pneumonia.

 DIAGNOSIS: